How to use MongoDB in Python

 Advanced MongoDB techniques

-Moving beyond basic document management, you can unlock deeper insights and greater control with tools for aggregation, indexing, and schema validation.
+Moving beyond simple data manipulation, you can unlock deeper insights and greater control over your data with aggregation, indexing, and schema validation.

 Use MongoDB aggregation pipeline for data analysis